 password protected or fee-based.

-- To access additional resources, use your library barcode (accessible from the
+- To access additional resources, use your LIU username and password

 - Click on Online Databases at the Library homepage,

 and choose a category or subject that applies to the topic.
 Remember to look under

 Consult a Reference Librarian: They are subject specialists and can assist in searching for

 information on your subject or choose the appropriate database.
 Contact them at extension 2305.

 a new component of LIU's Blackboard

 compares submitted student papers against a database of websites,